Ritesh001-Git/Mini-PaaS-Platform/README.md

 The platform clones a repository, builds a Docker image, deploys the container, configures Nginx reverse proxy, and tracks deployments in a database.

-This project demonstrates **real-world DevOps practices** such as container orchestration, infrastructure automation, reverse proxy management, and deployment pipelines.
+This project demonstrates real-world DevOps practices such as container orchestration, infrastructure automation, reverse proxy management, deployment pipelines, and backend API development using Python with FastAPI.

 ---